acend/quarkus-techlab/content/en/docs/09.0/91_opentelemetry.md

 ## {{% param sectionnumber %}}.1: Distributed Systems

 Applications consisting of several microservices reduce the cohesion and complexity of single parts of applications massively.
 By enforcing a single responsibility principle on the application's architectural top layer the bottom-up vision brings a very clear image of what each part of a system does.
 On the other side the top-down vision of an application gets more complex.
 Handling errors across multiple microservices will become very frustrating and time consuming.
-This is very tracing comes in handy.
+This is where tracing comes in handy.

 ## {{% param sectionnumber %}}.2: Distributed Tracing with OpenTelemetry